Post image for It’s Easy Eating Greens

 • May help prevent diabetes.

-Vitamin K is a fat-soluble vitamin, so make sure to put dressing on your salad, or cook your greens with coconut oil, butter or fat.
+Vitamin K is a fat-soluble vitamin, so make sure to put dressing on your salad, or cook your greens with coconut oil, avocado oil, butter or other fat.

 Greens have very little carbohydrate in them, and the carbs that are there are packed in layers of fiber, which make them very slow to digest.
 That is why, in general, greens have very little impact on blood glucose.

-The fresher your spinach and other leafy greens are, the more nutrients they contain.
-Within just a few days, levels of antioxidants and folate begin to plummet.
-Eat your greens within four days of being harvested for maximum nutritional benefits.
+The fresher your leafy greens are, the more nutrients they contain.
+Within just a few days of harvest, levels of antioxidants and folate begin to plummet.
+So, if you can, eat your greens within four days of being harvested for maximum nutritional benefits.
+(This is easy to do if you are growing them!)

 If access to fresh produce is a challenge, reach for the frozen stuff, which retains much of the original nutritional value from the time it was frozen.